Skip to main content

 Finishing painting decorating work foreman builder supervisor in hardhat showing young woman homeowner renovation plan standing in empty house or apartment with ladder and plaster bucket in background

-Construction job costing measures the actual expenses of completing a specific construction project.
+Construction job costing captures every expense — direct and indirect — for each project.
+Projul’s automated cost tracking, rated 9.8/10 on G2, eliminates manual entry errors and gives you a complete picture of true project costs.
 This process tracks direct costs that can be traced to individual jobs plus indirect costs that support multiple projects.
 The result is a complete picture of what each project actually costs.

 Direct costs include materials, labor, equipment, and subcontractors used exclusively on one project.
 These expenses are easy to identify and assign to specific jobs.
 A load of concrete delivered to a job site is a direct cost for that project.